manticoresoftware/manticoresearch/manual/Searching/Grouping.md

 }
 ```

-The normal query output returns the result set without grouping and can be hidden with `limit` (or `size`).
+The standard query output returns the result set without grouping, which can be hidden using `limit` (or `size`).
-The aggregation requires to set a `size` for the size of the result set group.
+The aggregation requires setting a `size` for the group's result set size.

 <!-- end -->

 <!-- example group1 -->
 ### Just Grouping
-Grouping is very simple - just add "GROUP BY smth" to the end of your `SELECT` query.
+Grouping is quite simple - just add "GROUP BY smth" to the end of your `SELECT` query.
 The something can be:

-* any non-full-text field from the table: integer, float, string, MVA (multi-value attribute)
+* Any non-full-text field from the table: integer, float, string, MVA (multi-value attribute)
-* or if you used an alias in the `SELECT` list - you can GROUP BY it too
+* Or, if you used an alias in the `SELECT` list, you can GROUP BY it too

-You can omit any [aggregation functions](../Searching/Grouping.md#Aggregation-functions) in the `SELECT` list and it will work too:
+You can omit any [aggregation functions](../Searching/Grouping.md#Aggregation-functions) in the `SELECT` list and it will still work:

 <!-- intro -->
 ##### Example: